maksim-paskal/aks-node-termination-handler/README.md

 ## Send notification events

-You can compose your payload with markers that described [here](pkg/template/README.md)
+You can compose your payload with markers that are described [here](pkg/template/README.md)

 <details>
   <summary>Send Telegram notification</summary>